itspangler/geospatial-humanities-s2024/week/04_aesthetics/activity/historic-pop-africa-staging.md

         Checking for join cardinality (1:1 or 1:m joins)...
         A one - to - one join has matched 49 records.
-        The input table has 68 and the join table has 49 records.

     Nice – it sounds like all 49 records from the data should join successfully!

-    That word **cardinality** is describing the nature of the relationship between the input and join tables: is it **one-to-one** (1:1), in which one record in one table is associated with a single record in the other table, or **one-to-many** (1:m), in which one record in one table is associated with multiple records in the other table?
+    That word **cardinality**, by the way, is describing the *nature of the relationship between the input and join tables*.
+Cardinality can be **one-to-one** (1:1), in which one record in one table is associated with a single record in the other table, or **one-to-many** (1:m), in which one record in one table is associated with multiple records in the other table.
 You can also have **many-to-many** (m:m) cardinality, which 🥵.
 We don't need to dive deeply into cardinality today, but it's good to be familiar with the term.
+What is the cardinality of this join?

     Anyhoo: let's click **OK** to process the join.